RetireFlexi

 Scenario comparison

-Run two plans side by side — retire at 60 vs 65, live in Portugal vs the UK, or compare different withdrawal strategies.
+Run two plans side by side: retire at 60 vs 65, claim Social Security early or defer it, stay in the US or retire in Portugal.
 See the difference instantly.

 💸